Echinops6718/HealthInfo/Saffron.md

 Anti-inflammatory, anti-oxidant, antiviral, antibacterial.

-May reduce [[COVID]] symptoms and related injury.
+Likely reduces [[COVID]] symptoms and related injury.

+Likely improves symptoms of depression, OCD, and ADHD, though contraindicated for bipolar disorder.

 Improves skin health, and may reduce symptoms of eczema, psoriasis, and acne.

-May improve symptoms of depression, OCD, and ADHD, though likely contraindicated for bipolar disorder.

 May protect against ischemic stroke and neurodegenerative diseases such as MS, Alzheimer's, and Parkinson's.